-Article written by Tess Pennington and Jack Valentine
+Article was written by Tess Pennington and Jack Valentine

 Many of us have first-hand accounts of what being without heat for a period of time feels like.
-Although I live in Texas where the cold weather is nothing compared to what some of you go through, there have been a handful of times where I have woken up to the after effects of a winter storm knocking out my electricity and immediately felt worry and panic about keeping my babies warm enough.
+Although I live in Texas where the cold weather is nothing compared to what some of you go through, there have been a handful of times where I have woken up to the after-effects of a winter storm knocking out my electricity and immediately felt worried and panic about keeping my babies warm enough.

 We Are All At-Risk for Hypothermia

 People can develop hypothermia with temperatures above freezing.
 The fastest way to become hypothermic is being in the cold with wind and rain.
-In this case, you body loses heat 25 times faster than it would by just being out in the cold.
+In this case, your body loses heat 25 times faster than it would be just being out in the cold.